Jeff Banister: Overview

 From 1999 through 2002, Banister worked as Pittsburgh's Major League Field Coordinator on the coaching staffs of managers Gene Lamont and Lloyd McClendon.
 He was then assigned the job of Minor League Field Coordinator, and served in that role from 2003 through 2010.
-In 2004, he served as the interim manager of Lynchburg when Jay Loviglio resigned from the position due to personal reasons.
+In 2004, he served as the interim manager of Lynchburg when Jay Loviglio resigned from the position for personal reasons.
 Banister became the interim pitching coach for Lynchburg in 2008 when Bob Milacki resigned from the position.
 Mike Steele then took the job from Banister in 2009.
 Banister managed the Scottsdale Scorpions of the Arizona Fall League (AFL) in 2009.

 On August 8, 2010, Banister was named the Pirates' interim bench coach after Gary Varsho was fired by the organization.
 At the end of the 2010 season, the Pirates fired manager John Russell.
 Banister and Clint Hurdle were the two finalists for the position.
 The Pirates named Hurdle as their manager, and Banister was named their full-time bench coach.
 As the Pirates bench coach, Banister learned about sabermetrics from a quantitative analyst who traveled with the team.
 Banister learned to use quantitative data to inform his decisions on when the Pirates should employ defensive shifts in the field.
 He was initially chosen to manage Scottsdale in the AFL after the 2014 season, but he was replaced by Pirates' special assistant Frank Kremblas due to the possibility of the Pirates reaching the MLB postseason.

 After the 2014 season, Banister interviewed with the Houston Astros as a candidate to fill their managing vacancy, following the firing of Bo Porter.
 The Astros instead hired A. J. Hinch.
 He also interviewed with the Texas Rangers, and was a finalist for the position along with Rangers' interim manager Tim Bogar and pitching coach Mike Maddux.
 On October 16, 2014, the Rangers named Banister their new manager.
 He signed a three-year contract with an option for a fourth season.
 Jon Daniels, the Rangers' general manager, indicated that Banister will help the Rangers to incorporate analytics into their baseball decisions.